LLNL/variorum/.github/pull_request.md

 - [ ] My changes generate no new warnings
 - [ ] New and existing unit tests pass with my changes

-If you want to ask a question about the tool (how to use it, what it can currently do, etc.),

 Thank you for taking the time to contribute to Variorum!